 I tend to find that unless you’re going ‘out out’ on your City Break, Women’s evening outfits for Cities in European are usually fairly casual so a day dress can easily be dressed up a bit to be worn in the evening too.

-As well as dresses a pair of demin shorts and some floaty shorts are a good idea too to be teemed with a t-shirt or tank top.
-Most Cities in Europe are very casual and you will not be out of place in a t-shirt and shorts so they should be on your Europe Summer packing list.
+As well as dresses a pair of denim shorts and some floaty shorts are a good idea too teamed with a t-shirt or tank top.
+Most cities in Europe are very casual and you will not be out of place in a t-shirt and shorts so they should be on your Europe Summer packing list.

-I would really recommend packing some layers and warmer clothes too for your European Trip, for example jeans or at least some lightweight trousers, plus a jumper, cardigan or long sleeved top.
-In some cases for example in the UK you will need a lightweight jacket too incase the weather turns bad!
+I would really recommend packing some layers and warmer clothes too for your European Trip, for example, jeans or at least some lightweight trousers, plus a jumper, cardigan or long-sleeved top.
+In some cases for example in the UK you will need a lightweight jacket in case the weather turns bad!

 Some places in Europe get very hot during the day but cool down a lot at night and early in the morning so keep this in mind when packing for Europe!